DiffMI: Breaking Face Recognition Privacy via Diffusion-Driven Training-Free Model Inversion: Introduction

 \emph{\three Adversarial Overfitting:} Naively adapting GAN-style inversion to diffusion causes severe artifacts and overfitting.
 A simple training-free approach applies adversarial attacks directly in the diffusion latent space, but such updates often push latents off the Gaussian prior, causing the reverse denoising process to amplify off-manifold signals into halos, patchy textures, and model-specific overfitting.
 These artifacts may even mislead the target model into falsely confirming reconstruction success.
 Consequently, prior diffusion-based attacks rely on \emph{conditional} generation, which requires target-specific training, days of computation, and yields only low-resolution results~\cite{kansy2023controllable,liu2024unstoppable}.

 \textbf{Contributions:} Addressing these limitations requires a training-free approach that can guide unconditional diffusion models toward identity-consistent reconstructions while suppressing overfitting-induced artifacts.
-Our contributions are summarized as follows: \begin{itemize} \item \textbf{The first diffusion-driven, training-free model inversion.} We introduce DiffMI, the first diffusion-driven, training-free inversion attack on embedding-based face recognition.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{The first diffusion-driven, training-free model inversion.} We introduce DiffMI, the first diffusion-driven, training-free inversion attack on embedding-based face recognition.
 It uses a fixed, pretrained diffusion model to generate full headshot-style images directly from embeddings, without target-specific generator training.

-\item \textbf{A novel pipeline.} We identify three key factors for success: robust latent initialization, fine-grained adversarial manipulation, and artifact suppression.
+\item \textbf{A principled identity-preserving inversion mechanism.} We identify three key factors for success: robust latent initialization, fine-grained adversarial manipulation, and artifact suppression.
 Our pipeline integrates automated robust latent code selection, a ranked adversarial refinement strategy, and a statistically grounded confidence-aware objective.
 These components enable precise latent-space updates with principled stopping to avoid overfitting, supporting attacks on unseen identities and models.

 \item \textbf{State-of-the-art performance.} On two datasets~\cite{Lee2020mask,hua2008labeled} and four recognition models~\cite{schroff2015facenet,deng2019arcface,ji2022privacy,mi2023privacy}, DiffMI exceeds the best prior training-free baseline~\cite{zhang2024validating} by +8.97\% in identity match accuracy.
 It also compromises inversion-resilient systems~\cite{ji2022privacy,mi2023privacy}, achieving 84.42\%--92.87\% success rates, revealing critical vulnerabilities in current privacy defenses.
 We further conduct \emph{user studies} in which participants assess whether reconstructions match target identities. \end{itemize}